AdhocMan/arbor/doc/cpp/cell.rst

       Identifier of a single item on the cell.

+.. cpp:class::  cell_global_range_label_type

+   For referring to a labeled placement on a range of cells identified by an interval [begin, end).
+   This is used to define a network population for selecting the source of a connection or the peer site of a gap junction connection in network generation.

+   .. cpp:member:: cell_gid_type   begin

+      The first global identifier of a cell in the inverval (begin, end].

+   .. cpp:member:: cell_gid_type   end

+      The past-the-end global identifier of a cell in the inverval (begin, end].

+   .. cpp:member:: cell_local_label_type label

+      Identifier of a single item on the cell.

 .. cpp:type::  cell_local_size_type

     An unsigned integer for for counts of cell-local data.